Must Have Pet Supplies If You Plan On Moving

 1. Cat carrier

 You’ll want something that the cat can stay in during the transportation part of the move as well as while moving is actively happening with doors being open and such, unless you can manage a room that stays closed during the unloading of boxes and furniture from the truck.
+Make sure the carrier is well-ventilated and plan for being able to give your cat food and water at various times.
+You may want to try it out before the move so your cat is familiar with it and knows it’s not permanent.

 2. Toys